talhamirzaa/MAD_Exp_05/README.md

-# Experiment No 5: Profile Page App
+# Experiment No 5: Firebase Authentication Service

 To develop a Authentication mechanism for our Flutter application (Stateful)